 What is an IOSS Number and Do I Need One?

-An IOSS number allows businesses to register in a single EU member state and handle VAT compliance for all sales across the EU.
+An IOSS number for shipping allows businesses to register in a single EU member state and handle VAT compliance for all sales across the EU.
 This number ensures that VAT is paid at the point of sale, rather than at the border, creating a smoother buying experience for customers and reducing customs delays.

 Here’s when the IOSS number comes into play: